Friday, April 13, 2018

-Let us note that, in fact, there were no mosques either in Mecca or in Jerusalem at that time!
+It is interesting to note that there were no mosques in either Mecca or Jerusalem at that time!

 Majestic God in heaven, blessed be your holy name.
 I bow down in your presence and worship you.
 Thank you for entrusting me with the task of praying for others and bringing them to your attention.
 I appeal to you to set Muslims free, and I intercede on their behalf.